tabreturn/papertracker/README.md

 - [ ] (TEST) simultaneous sessions (server prefixes images names?)
 - [ ] use rear camera on tablets

+## ideas

+* what happens if we put two kick drums next to each other? ('accent' and have it louder?)
+* what happens if we put two different arrows next to each other?

 ---

 Created by Andre Mūrnieks, Jon He, Radek Rudnicki, Tristan Bunn.